Podkosa/moni/README.md

 **Integrations:**

 Slack: alerts to channels and slash commands.
-See `./integrations_docs/slack_app_manifest.yml`.
+Install Moni in your Workspace with `./integrations_docs/slack_app_manifest.yml`.

 **TODO:**